TTFH/TDLL/README.md

 ## Extended Teardown API - DLL

-# This DLL only works on Teardown 1.6.0 Experimental branch Build 14917974 from 04/July/2024 and will stop working after the next game update, make sure to remove it by verifying the game files on Steam.
+# This DLL only works on Teardown 1.6.0 Build 15982403 from 10/October/2024 and will stop working after the next game update, make sure to remove it by verifying the game files on Steam.

 ### What it does:
 - Provides a DLL that can be used to extend the Teardown API